 to put the village in order, we must first put the family in order;

 to put the family in order, we must first cultivate our personal life;

 we must first set our hearts right.”

 The primary aims and goals of family counselling are dependent on the problems described by the clients.
-Every family is different, and therefore their dreams of attending family counselling will also be different.
-There is no one-size-fits-all scenario here, and every session is custom and tailor-made to meet the clients and their families’ requirements.
+Every family is different, and therefore their dreams of attending counseling will also be different.
+There is no one-size-fits-all scenario here, and every session is custom and tailor-made to meet the clients’ and their families’ requirements.
 For example, consider these scenarios where goals may differ:

 - Families, where the sound comes from different racial, ethnic, religious, cultural, linguistic, or other backgrounds, have difficulty adjusting to the needs and expectations.
-Here, the goal is to help the family, especially the new member, understand each other, accept and respect diversity, and develop healthy relationships.
+Here, the goal of family counselling is to help the family, especially the new member, understand each other, accept and respect diversity, and develop healthy relationships.